 Stop the casual use of homophobic language in sport

-Follow a few basic guidelines on being good allies to LGBTQ+ people
+Follow a few basic guidelines on being good allies to LGBT+ people

 Where appropriate, dedicate proportional sponsorship resources to minority groups

-If you're LGBTQ+ and have experiences to share (good and bad) and thoughts on what you'd like to see to make the sport more inclusive, I want to hear from you!
+If you're LGBT+ and have experiences to share (good and bad) and thoughts on what you'd like to see to make the sport more inclusive, I want to hear from you!

 If you're an ally or represent a team and you recognise the challenges and want to be part of the conversation about what improvements we can make, I want to hear from you!

-If you represent a company, large or small, and want to be part of the conversation about engaging meaningfully with the LGBTQ+ community, I want to hear from you!
+If you represent a company, large or small, and want to be part of the conversation about engaging meaningfully with the LGBT+ community, I want to hear from you!